-Some distributions are lighter, and come with bare minimal software, so if you want to choose a light weight system based on your current hardware, look into Absolute Linux, Lubuntu, LXLE, Linux Lite, and other such distros.
+Some distributions are lighter with bare minimal software, so if you want to choose a light weight system based on your current hardware, look into Absolute Linux, Lubuntu, LXLE, Linux Lite, and other such distros.

-Remember that linux by itself has no gui.
-The gui you see in Ubuntu is either Unity or Gnome.
+Remember that linux by itself has no GUI.
+The GUI you see in Ubuntu is either Unity or Gnome.
 These are called Desktop Environments.
 Some are heavier, some more CPU intensive than others, depending on what you prefer.
-Anything is fine, really, depending on how good of a hardware you have, and what your own preference is.
+Anything is fine, depending on how good of a hardware you have, and what your own preference is.

 Debian / Ubuntu are the goto options here.
 These are the most popular versions of Linux out there, and the ones supported by